patricelachelle/web-sprint-challenge-applied-javascript/README.md

 In order to use array methods on the array-like object called a node-list we need to convert that node-list into an array of DOM elements.
 Once converted all available array ethods can be used such as map or forEach.
 When we use the querySelectorAll a node-list will be returned.
 In order manipulate that node-list converting it to an array is necessary.

 5. What is a component?

+A component is a part of a larger whole.
+It is single modular pieces of code usually consisting of HTML, CSS, and JavaScript.
+It is reusuable, independant(meaning it can stand alone) and non-repetitive.